Brian-Voss/HoboBot/README.md

 I built this Discord Bot for my FFXVI free company to manage the aspects of developing people new to the game and a centralized raiding scheduler.
 There are a ton of features that at the moment escape me.
 Looking at HoboBot/src/com/odin/constants/HelpConstants.java will give you an idea of what it can do.
 Everything you will need is in the project.
+Exception handling has not been built out yet.
+My intentions of leaving this unattended was to get the bot running and during initial testing create a framework for it to handle it smoother.

 Want to use it?